GSA/challenges-and-prizes/_challenges/1071-top-prize.md

 </ol>
 <h3>Submission Requirements</h3>
 <p><strong>What to Submit:</strong></p>
 <p>Applications for this prize challenge have four (4) required parts and one (1) optional part.
 To enter this challenge, participants should submit all of the information described below by the <strong>deadline, November 1, 2019 at 11:59 p.m.
-ET</strong>. </p>
+ET</strong>. /p>
-<p>Please include Parts 1-3 (Team Information, Product Information, and Narrative) in a single document.
+<p>Please include Parts 1-3 (i.e., Team Information, Product Information, and Narrative) in a single document.
 If any responses are missing your application will be considered incomplete.
 Please include Part 4, and if applicable Part 5, in separate documents.
 Submit all components of the application package together by email as described in the “How to enter” section.</p> <p><Strong>PART 1: Team information</strong></p>
 <ol type="a">
 <li>List the organizations and individuals that contributed to the tech team that built this product.
 For each individual, please provide name, organization (if applicable), and role in developing the product.</li>
 <li>Name one company, organization or individual as the lead organization who will receive the prize funds if awarded. </li>